-Dates: From December 6th to February 27th, with 3 weeks off during the holidays (December 20th, 27th and January 3rd), you'll receive your weekly box of produce with a newsletter including recipes and tips on how to best enjoy your diverse array of veggies.
+Dates: From January 10th to February 27th you'll receive your weekly box of produce with a newsletter including recipes and tips on how to best enjoy your diverse array of veggies.

 Box Contents: Each week, your box will contain 6-9 seasonal produce items, primarily vegetables.
 While it’s winter, we will still be delivering a diversity of deliciousness.
 Most weeks it will contain at least one variety of: squash; an allium, like garlic, shallots or onions; a couple root vegetables, such as carrots, beets, turnips, radish, or potatoes; dark leafy greens (such as kale, collard greens, or chard), and often some variety of potato.
 We will include local fruit when it is available.

 If you'd like to know what types of vegetables grow in our valley, the "Eat What's In Season" section of this Savor Snoqualmie Valley Brochure should help.

 OPTIONS: Egg Add-On

 This year, we're offering a delicious, local egg add-on to make a well-rounded produce box that will feed your family well for 10 weeks.
 We've partnered with the Skylight Farms, to give you a choice of 6 or 12 eggs/week when you purchase the Egg Share.

 Pick Up Locations: